 The Arizona Department of Education grants approvals for private school special education programs that seek to provide specially designed instruction to students placed by a public education agency and meets the criteria as outlined in A.R.S. § R7-2-402.
 The approval activities and oversight of the Arizona Department of Education for approved private day schools do not relieve school districts of their responsibility to monitor individual students enrolled in these programs.
 Approval by the Arizona Department of Education does not make the Department a guarantor or insurer for services or programs provided to individual students.

 The Department of Education does not have jurisdiction over private non-special education services or services provided to parentally-placed students.

-District-Placed vs. Parent-Placed Students in Private Special Education Schools
+Public Education Agency-Placed vs. Parent-Placed Students in Private Special Education Schools

 Parent-Placed: A parent places their child in a private day school and independently covers tuition.
 This also includes parents who utilize Empowerment Scholarship Accounts to pay for their child’s private school tuition.
 The Department of Education does not have jurisdiction over these programs.

 Concerns/issues with a private special education school placement

 ED-P and Approved Private Day Specialist Victoria Naser 602-364-4016